aidan-j-rhoden/Hunt-The-Wumpus/README.md

-# Hunt-The-Wumpus
+# Hunt The Wumpus

-A clone of the 1973 game by Gregory Yob, made in python
+- This is a clone of the 1973 [game by Gregory Yob](https://en.m.wikipedia.org/wiki/Hunt_the_Wumpus), made in python
+- It runs, and is played, from the command line.